 The Real Lisbon Which You Should Add to Your Bucket List

-It's not uncommon to stumble upon a town or a city in North America that bears a name of a famous town or a city from somewhere else, mostly from Europe.
+It's not uncommon to stumble upon a town or a city in North America that bears the name of a famous town or a city from somewhere else, mostly from Europe.
 And it always amazes me how different a real place and its North American namesake can be.
 I was driving through the northern part of New York state the other day, and in 20 minutes I saw three European capitals - Lisbon, Madrid, and Stockholm.
 If you try hard enough, you can find some similarities between that area and Scandinavia - rushing rivers, blue lakes, pine trees, and old rocks, but nothing resembled Portugal or Spain.
 Keep in mind: those places were named by early immigrants who probably never came back.
 Lucky us, we can now shoot pictures and videos, make phone calls and send instant messages, but those immigrants had nothing like that and must have been feeling really homesick if they gave names of their native towns and cities just to any place.
 So Lisbon, New York reminded me that I haven't yet shared my pictures and stories from the real Lisbon which I visited last year.

 Lisbon is not for everyone.
 It definitely requires that you do some homework before you come.
 If you learn about Lisbon on the spot, you'll likely miss many small details that would impact your first impression.
 I was lucky as my friends actually live in Lisbon and they showed me around.

-One of the best known tourist attractions in Lisbon is the Elevador de Santa Justa or just the Lift.
+One of the best-known tourist attractions in Lisbon is the Elevador de Santa Justa or just the Lift.
 Designed by Raul Mesnier de Ponsard, a student of the famous Gustave Eiffel, it actually solved a very real and nasty problem - how to get up the Carmo hill.

 Lisbon's air is hot and dry for a big chunk of the year.
-Its proximity to the Atlantic Ocean does not make the air any humid.
+Its proximity to the Atlantic Ocean does not make the air humid.

-With the exception of Alfama, the oldest neighbourhood in Lisbon, the entire city was destroyed by earthquake, tsunami and fire in 1775.
+Except for Alfama, the oldest neighbourhood in Lisbon, the entire city was destroyed by earthquake, tsunami and fire in 1775.
 Seismologists estimated that the magnitude would have been between 8.5 and 9.
 That was a hell of an earthquake.

 I so much enjoyed Portuguese cobblestone streets that look like a mosaic.